 Now that all of the Florida Keys are a Federally protected sanctuary, the marine life here has gotten even more abundant!
-When many places in the Caribbean are unfortunately struggling with conservation programs and marine life is under siege from over-fishing, the Florida Keys has enjoyed the protections that come with being one of the largest marine sanctuaries in the world!
-This has paid dividends for Key Largo scuba diving, as well as for all water activities in the Florida Keys!
+With many places in the Caribbean unfortunately struggling with conservation programs and marine life still under siege from over-fishing, the Florida Keys have enjoyed the protections that come with being one of the largest marine sanctuaries in the world!
+As a result, all water activities in the Florida Keys have gotten WAY better!
 With bait fish stocks rising due to fishing limits, and with the Sanctuary Preservation areas being completely off limits for spear fishing or line fishing, the fish populations are indeed flourishing!

 Key Largo sits in the most active marine life area on the 3rd largest barrier reef in the world (Australia's Great Barrier Reef is 1st, Belieze's Barrier Reef is 2nd) and diving here is simply incredible.
-Most of the diving is shallow reef, 25 – 50 foot range, which makes for good bottom time!
+Most of the diving is on shallow reefs, in about the 25 – 50 foot range, which makes for outstanding bottom time!
 At Sea Dwellers Dive Center we offer a bit over and hour at each dive site, excluding the deeper wrecks, most of our divers average 45 - 55 minutes of bottom time when factoring in the time it takes to get on and off the boat as opposed to many operators in the area who offer 45 - 55 minutes at each site and pack way more divers on board which further eats into your dive time.
-The waters are usually clear and blue and offer The Reefs of the Florida Keys and gives scuba divers a range of dive adventures on our many reef dives and wrecks with diverse and abundant marine life.
+The waters are usually clear and blue and offer scuba divers a great range of dive adventures on our many reef dives and wrecks with diverse and abundant marine life.
 The subtropical climate provides approximately 340 sunny days each year and the dive conditions are usually good to great year-round.
 So come on down any time of year, the diving is great and the critters are waiting!
 One of the BEST parts is our perpetually warm winters.
 Even in our coldest month of January, our highs average 75 degrees with lows around 63 degrees...brrr...just kidding....VIVA ENDLESS SUMMER!!!